whostolebenfrog/compojure-throttle/README.md

 # Compojure-throttle

 A Clojure Compojure middleware library for limiting the rate at which a user can access a resource.
-Going over this rate will return a 420 response (a non-standard http response code used by twitter to signal rate limiting)
+Going over this rate will return an error response.

 ## Usage